Q: Where can I find the voice in Windows 10 Settings?

 Q: I wish to forward the license key CereProc sent me to another email address.
 Can I do this?

 Forwarding the CereProc license key to another email address may corrupt the license key.
 If you have a requirement to do this, please contact CereProc using the Support form.

 Q: Which versions of Windows can be used with CereProc voices?

 Q: Which versions of OSX can be used with the Mac versions of CereProc voices?

-A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite, El Capitan and Sierra
+A: CereProc voices for Apple Mac OSX can be run on Intel Macs running Lion, Mountain Lion, Mavericks, Yosemite, El Capitan, Sierra, High Sierra, Mojave and Catalina.

 Q: I have installed a CereProc voice.
 How can I listen to it?